chrisenytc/rancheros-etcd-backup/README.md

 `s3:PutObject`

-This module should be used with rancher 2.0 [recurring-snapshots](https://rancher.com/docs/rancher/v2.x/en/backups/backups/ha-backups/#option-a-recurring-snapshots)
+This module should be used with rancher 2.0 [recurring snapshots](https://rancher.com/docs/rancher/v2.x/en/backups/backups/ha-backups/#option-a-recurring-snapshots)

 ## How to use